kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

 ```
 {% endcode %}

- Add the following section to the Helm values to have Kubecost use the newly created service account:
+Add the following section to your Helm values.
+This will tell Kubecost to use your newly created service account, instead of creating one.

 ```yaml
 serviceAccount: